MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/index.md

 ::: zone-end

-::: zone pivot="programming-language-csharp"
-> [!NOTE]
+> [!IMPORTANT]
-> This example uses the `FunctionChoiceBehavior.Auto()` behavior, one of the few available ones.
-For more information about other function choice behaviors, check out the [function choice behaviors article](./function-choice-behaviors.md).
-::: zone-end
+> The kernel must be passed to the service in order to use function calling.
+This is because the plugins are registered with the kernel, and the service needs to know which plugins are available.

 ### 3) Model processes the input

 With both the chat history and the serialized functions, the model can determine the best way to respond.
 In this case, the model recognizes that the user wants to order a pizza.
 The model would likely _want_ to call the `add_pizza_to_cart` function, but because we specified the size and toppings as required parameters, the model will ask the user for this information:

 ::: zone pivot="programming-language-csharp"

 ```csharp
 Console.WriteLine(response);
 chatHistory.AddAssistantMessage(response);